Learn how to knit the picot bind-offPublished on 10 September 2014 By Amy Kaspar

 (Two stitches increased)

-Bind-off (cast off) four stitches.
-Use the regular over-the-needle bind-off to which you are accustomed, so knit two stitches, and pull the right stitch (as you face it) over the left stitch on the right needle.
+Cast off four stitches.
+Use the regular over-the-needle cast off to which you are accustomed, so knit two stitches, and pull the right stitch (as you face it) over the left stitch on the right needle.

 Knit a third stitch, and pull that right stitch over the left stitch on the right needle.

-To get four bind-off stitches, you will have knit a total of five stitches and pulled a total of four stitches over on the right needle.
+To get four cast off stitches, you will have knit a total of five stitches and pulled a total of four stitches over on the right needle.

 That fifth stitch will be left on the needle.

-Place that last stitch (the fifth one in the bind-off sequence) back on the left needle.
+Place that last stitch (the fifth one in the cast off sequence) back on the left needle.

 Slip it purlwise.